Hot off the press:

 “Jobs that might have taken five to six hours to print, we’re now going to do in two hours,” Evan said.

 The new press is roughly three times as fast as the old one and has four times the capacity.

-The Wheel itself has also changed due to the new press: it’s now 41 by 27 cm instead of 43 by 29.
+The Airdrie City View and Rocky View Weekly have changed due to the new press: the papers are now 41 by 27 centimetres big instead of 43 by 29.

-“The big white margin that’s been on the side of all the pages will disappear now,” said Wheel publisher, Paul Rockley.
-It will reduce paper use by about seven per cent.
+“The big white margin that’s been on the side of all the pages will disappear now,” Jamison said, reducing paper use by about seven per cent.
 Every page is also now in full colour.

-The paper might be smaller, Paul continued, but it still has the same amount of content.
-Crews are using a new layout process that fits ads and stories together more efficiently, cutting back on wasted space.
+The paper might be smaller, Jamison continued, but it still has the same amount of content – crews are using a new layout process that fits ads and stories together more efficiently, cutting back on wasted space.
 Readers should also notice more interesting layouts – stories and photos that straddle two pages, for example.

-Next year the press will get an ultraviolet ink dryer that will produce more vibrant colours, allow printing on glossy paper and keep ink from rubbing off on your fingers.
+Next year, the press will get an ultraviolet ink dryer that will produce more vibrant colours, allow printing on glossy paper and keep ink from rubbing off on your fingers, Jamison said.
 The old press will be on standby as a backup until this fall, at which point it will be dismantled and sold.